Things To Do In Dubai

 Definitely worth visiting along with your family.
 Children will enjoy all the galleries and visual elements.

-8. Palm Jumeirah – An incredible island
+8. Palm Jumeirah – An Incredible Island

 You can board a monorail from the station near the Internet city at the base of the Palm’s trunk.
 The monorail will take you to the crescent at the end of Palm Island and offer a brief visual tour of the Island.